kelvinagyareyeboah/kelvinagyareyeboah/README.md

-Good — now we’ll push this to a **top 1% developer + startup founder level profile** (the kind recruiters actually take seriously at places like Amazon or fast-moving startups).
+Good — now we’ll push this to a **top 1% developer + startup founder level profile** (the kind recruiters actually take seriously at placAmazon or fast-moving startups).